 Trying to sleep in an overcrowded tent can be truly awful.
 Check the manufacturer’s guidelines as to how many people the tent is intended to sleep.

-18. There are Wildfires Nearby
+18. There Are Wildfires Nearby

-In some parts of the country, wildfires are very common, particularly during the hot, dry summer months.
 Most of us already know to avoid areas where an active wildfire may cause evacuation, but don’t forget how far the poor air quality from wildfires can extend.
-You may be well out of the danger zone, but still experience burning eyes or breathing difficulties.
+You may be well out of the danger zone but still experience burning eyes or breathing difficulties.

 19. You Get a Bad Sunburn

-Remember that while you’re camping you’ll be spending hours each day outdoors.
 Sunburn is a real threat at any time of year, even when it’s cold or overcast.

 20. Your Dog Won’t Stop Barking